Regional Natural Park of Sile

-In the park there is also Cervara Mill naturalistic oasis, near Santa Cristina, small district in Treviso: about 25 hectares within an isle bordered by Sile and Piovega canal.
-It preserves a very rich biodiversity and the ancient 16th century mill now turned into an ethnographic museum.
+In the park, there is also Cervara Mill naturalistic oasis, near Santa Cristina, a small district in Treviso: about 25 hectares within an island bordered by Sile and Piovega canal.
+It preserves very rich biodiversity and the ancient 16th-century mill now turned into an ethnographic museum.

 Flora and fauna

 In the spring-summer period, the Coot, the Little Grebe, the Moorhen, the rare and majestic Great Crested Grebe, and the Tufted Duck, a diving duck very rare in Italy, come to the park for nesting.